idebtor/JoyJava/ComparableComparator.md

 Review through the __Comparable and Comparator Interface__ lesson.
 Implement the code in `Student.java` such that it works with `StudentDriver.java`.
 Complete StudentDriver coding that satisfy the following specifications.

 - Comparable interface uses the student ID for comparison.
 This is a default comparsion, so-called natural ordering.
 - Comparator interfaces use every one of instance variables.
-You have to implement __four Comparator classes__ for each class variables and include a Comparator class which compares objects for the length of name.
+You have to implement __four Comparator classes__ for three instance variables and additionally one for comparing objects for the length of name.
-- Add the definitions of four Comparator classes in `StudentDriver.java` provided with this Lab.
-There will be a penalty of -1 point for this violation.
+- Add the definitions of `four` Comparator classes in `StudentDriver.java` provided with this Lab.
+There will be a penalty of -2 points for this violation.
 Why?